dfelinto/blender-manual/manual/interface/controls/buttons/menus.rst

 Assign Shortcut
    Lets you define a keyboard or mouse shortcut for an operation.
-   To define the shortcut you must first move the mouse cursor over the button that pops up, and when "Press a key" appears you must press and/or click the desired shortcut.
+   To define the shortcut you must first move the mouse cursor over the button that pops up.
+   When "Press a key" appears you must press and/or click the desired shortcut.
    Press :kbd:`Esc` to cancel.

    .. seealso::